SAPikachu/flash3kyuu_deband/ReadMe.txt

 	4: High precision, 16bit stacked output, for use with dither toolset (http://forum.doom9.org/showthread.php?p=1386559#post1386559)
 	5: High precision, 16bit interleaved output, for 10bit x264 encoding
+	   (Frames will be 2x wider and look garbled when previewing, they will return to normal when correctly encoded)

 	Note:
 	1. In sample mode 0, only mode 0 is available (it doesn't make sense to use